Horse Supplements

 Muscle and ligament strain on their bodies while ridden can create severe back pain for your horse.
 There are also more severe degenerative back conditions in horses like arthritis and Kissing Spine syndrome that need attention from your vet and likely some physical therapy.

-Understanding Common Horse Joint Problems
+Understanding Horse Joint Problems

 You know just how important horse joints are to their overall health if you're a horse owner.
+So naturally, knowing what to look for when it comes to horse joint problems or a horse injury is essential.

 Arthritis in Horses